 Choose your trigger as GitHub, and select “New Issue”.
 You can optionally set the issue trigger to fire only when the issue is in a particular repo or assigned to a particular user.

-For this zap, we only want the checklist to fire when the issue is a bug.
+For this zap, we only want the workflow run to fire when the issue is a bug.
 The issue is marked as a bug by labeling it as such in GitHub, so all we have to do is add a filter step to Zapier.
 Click the plus on the left sidebar, and add a filter like this:

 Now the zap only passes data onto Process Street if the filter conditions are met.